 After runner, Eliud Kipchoge, recently made history in Vienna by completing a marathon in under 2 hours, the shoes he wore have been scrutinised by many.
 Kipchoge’s victory required a lot of planning, from the perfectly flat course to the favourable weather, and the runner had a group of pacesetters swapping in and out of position to keep him on track.
 As a result of these factors, it was not an official world record.
 However, what has been most controversial are his shoes, a bespoke version of the Nike Vaporfly trainers, called AlphaFLY.

 Technological advances are a part of sport and always have been, and after all, Kipchoge’s legs still did the running.
 But few innovations have such an instant impact on a sport as the Vaporfly has had on long distance running.
 Improved performance hasn’t been incremental over decades but near instant, and it has brought into question whether an ethical line has been crossed.
+The more technology becomes a part of sport, the more uneven the playing field becomes.

 A US patent (US20180213886) filed by Nike in 2018 that looks extremely similar to Kipchoge’s Vienna shoe gives us some clues into what made these shoes so effective.
 The patent drawings outline a cushioning apparatus that includes a segmented sole and up to four fluid-filled chambers.
 Three curved plates (most likely carbon fibre) in the thick foamy sole give an improved metabolic efficiency of 4% (according to Nike research).